Arefu/Wolf/Relinquished/README.md

 # Relinquished

-This is the second most impotant program, it is responsible for unpacking all the ZIB files the game uses to store more data.
+This is the least important of the 3 main programs sadly.
+It is the ZIB file unpacker, it is here to extract ZIB files so we can read them.
+Currently I don't have a ZIB repacker, but as with a few of my tools they're happening very slowly.
+I'll publish it when it is upto standard.

 Run Options:
 ``